 This is a great introduction to your college options.
-With short sessions scheduled at 9:30 a.m. and 1:30 p.m., we make it easy for you to schedule several visits over the week.
-Running two hours, these sessions are also shorter than the typical open houses that our colleges organize individually.
+With two- or three-hour sessions scheduled at 9:30 a.m. and 1:30 p.m., we make it easy for you to schedule several visits over the week.
 That’s what makes the week a good time to begin your college search.

 Is it only for students who will be seniors in the fall?

 No, the event is worthwhile even if you'll be junior or sophomore in the fall.
 Whenever you are starting to think more about your college options, you would benefit from these short campus visits.

 Do I need to register?
 How do I register?

 No, but registration is strongly recommended as campuses may not be able to accommodate walk-in.
 It also helps our campuses better prepare for the number of students expected to be at each visit.
 You can register online beginning on May 1.